Practicing vs Verifying SMS Continuous Improvement

 - Initial and most recent risk assessments; and

-- Whether or not the issue remains at the last risk assessment.
+- Whether or not the underlying root cause remains at the last risk assessment.

 What you should be looking for is that the current risk assessment matches the most recent one.
 What you don’t want to see is a current risk assessment that is more than your most recent assessment, as this would indicate either: